WarmBed/PITWALL/README.md

 ## What is this?

-PitWall is an open-source **F1 data analysis** and telemetry visualization tool.
+PitWall is an **F1 data analysis** and telemetry visualization tool.
 It allows race engineers, sim racers, and data fans to analyze lap times, throttle usage, speed traces, and driver comparisons using real Formula 1 telemetry.